Watch: Companionship Care

 - Routine support through reminders and structure

-Why companionship care is underrated
+Why companionship care is often overlooked

 Key takeaway: